Paralysis after spinal cord injury can make returning to everyday life challenging due to impaired motor control and sensation.

 However, when you’re paralyzed, you won’t feel it and will continue to put prolonged pressure on that area of skin.

-Eventually, circulation gets cut off and tissue starts to die, which allows for your bones to break through the skin in bony areas like the hips, knees, ankles, shoulders, elbows, and tailbone.
+Eventually, circulation gets cut off and tissue starts to die.
+If left untreated, this tissue breakdown can go as deep as the bone level, which can lead to infection and even death.
+Pressure sores are especially common in bony areas like the hips, knees, ankles, shoulders, elbows, and tailbone.

 Bladder/ Bowel Accidents

-If not properly managed, neurogenic bladder and bowel problems can result in frequent accidents.
+If not properly managed, bladder and bowel dysfunction can result in frequent accidents.

-Management for bladder and bowel dysfunction includes catheterization, medications, surgeries, and following a schedule.
+Management for bladder and bowel dysfunction includes catheterization and other forms of manual removal of waste, medications, following a schedule, and possibly surgeries.

 Paralysis After Spinal Cord Injury Can be Temporary